paprott/rag1/README.md

 # Songs Recommendation System

->This project use server=Ollama, model="mxbai-embed-large:latest", model="SpeakLeash/bielik-11b-v2.3-instruct:Q4_K_M", database=Chroma
+>This project use server=Ollama, model="mxbai-embed-large:latest", model="SpeakLeash/bielik-11b-v2.3-instruct:Q4_K_M", database=Chroma.
 >Modify the models.py file and adjust the Models class appropriately for the LLM and Embedding models.
 >In the .env file you can add the online API access keys.

 Simpy run your Assistant: